Curtiss-Wright C-76 Caravan: Operational history

 On 10 May 1943, the first YC-76 constructed at the Louisville, Kentucky plant, 42-86918, lost its tail unit, due to a lack of securing bolts, during a test flight, crashing at Okolona, Kentucky, killing three Curtiss-Wright test crew.

 As war priority measures designed to increase aluminum production proved successful, the feared shortage of light alloys never materialized.
 Moreover, USAAF Training Command had begun to forward widespread complaints of insufficient service life on their wooden-winged Fairchild PT-19 primary trainers when exposed to high heat in training bases located in Texas and Florida.
 The War Department cancelled its orders for the C-76 on 3 August 1943.
 The Sara Clark Collection, National Archives, Record Group 342, Box 2719, document the disposition of the 25 YC-76 aircraft as Articles #1, #3, # 4, and #5 were placed in the "Z" category, ZC-76, due to the poor gluing conditions and assembly procedures by subcontractors found through a Material Division inspection of the subcontractors work.
 These aircraft were assigned to the Technical Training Command and used for ground purposes only.
 Article #2 was destroyed in static testing at Wright Field.
 Article #6 was lost in a crash.
 Article #9 was under repair, but repairs were stopped and the airplane placed in Class 26, non-operational status.
 Air Service Command operated 12 YC-76s on a service test basis for nine months and found that they required excessive man hours to maintain.
 It was suggested that these be placed into Class 26 or Survey.

 The final disposition of the aircraft as of 1 October 1945, by letter of the Air Technical Service Command; 1-Washout upon delivery from factory, 5-Class 26, 10-Survey, 1-Condemned, 8-Reconstruction Finance Corp. to be sold as surplus.
 In the interim, the Curtiss-Wright plants at Buffalo, New York and Louisville, Kentucky went over to full production of the Curtiss C-46 Commando.
-USAAF Materiel Command later estimated the entire C-76 project cost the U.S. government $400 million dollars and several months in lost production time.
+USAAF Materiel Command later estimated the entire C-76 project cost the U.S. government $400 million and several months in lost production time.